Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

 `positionY`_ (`number`_)
     Integer number.
 Element Y position relative to its parent's top-left content area.
 For top-level menus there is a difference: (0, 0) is the centre of the screen.

+`rawText`_ (`string`_)
+    The raw value of the element's text.
+This, unlike the normal text property, will not directly read widget information or handle the removal of the positional cursor.

 `repeatKeys`_ (`boolean`_)
     Controls if there is repeating text input when keys are held down. ``true`` by default.